freshing/junior-project/README.md

 * If your framework is used in proper way
 * How does you project structure look like, and if you have used any of architecture patterns (in eg: MVC)
 * If you have used any of nice tools like npm, bower, sass, etc.
+* If you have created your css in reusable convention (i.e. BEM)

 Level:2
 * How proper is your code regarding syntax & formatting